dopefishh/praatalign/README.md

 	Temporary file directory.
 This is the directory where the aligner stores the semi-raw results from HTK.
+* **log**, default: /dev/null

+	Path for the logfile, if /dev/null there will be no log.
+The main python core script will log some usefull things in here, especially when the praat script crashes on executing the system commands.
+* **lgc**, default: True

+	Append the logfile instead of rewriting it.

 ####Dictionary file
 A dictionary file consists of several non-empty lines separated by a newline